SofiaGalt/EventTrackerProject/README.md

 Database to entity mappings were tested with JUnit Jupiter.
 This is a Gradle application which includes a JPA project and complimentary Spring Boot project.

-This project uses interfaces that extend JpaRepository<E, K>, which made the interactions with the database ridiculously simple and unbelievably quick to implement.
+This project uses interfaces that extend JpaRepository<E, K>, which made the interactions with the database very simple and quick to implement.

 This application is deployed to an AWS EC2 instance.